How To Freeze Sourdough Bread {includes instructions for refreshing frozen sourdough}

 How to refresh frozen sourdough bread (these instructions are for a whole, unsliced sourdough loaf):

-- Once you've removed your loaf of sourdough from the freezer, allow your bread to defrost inside the foil wrap.
-Leaving it on the counter while it defrosts is fine.
+- Once you've removed your loaf of sourdough from the freezer, allow your bread to thaw at room temperature.

 - When it's thawed, unwrap the sourdough and spritz it all over with water mist.
 Don't worry about using too much water, it will not go soggy.